Unboxed-Software/solana-course/content/hello-world-program.md

 ![Gif Solana Playground Create Wallet](../assets/hello-world-create-wallet.gif)

-First, lets bring into scope everything we’ll need from the `solana_program` crate.
+First, let's bring into scope everything we’ll need from the `solana_program` crate.

 - `AccountInfo` - a struct within the `account_info` module that allows us to access account information
 - `entrypoint` - a macro that declares the entry point of the program